Premiership of Abhisit Vejjajiva: Preah Vihear and border conflict

-On 8 July 2008, the UN World Heritage Committee added Prasat Preah Vihear to the World Heritage Site list.
+On 8 July 2008, the UN World Heritage Committee added Preah Vihear to the World Heritage Site list.
 The People's Alliance for Democracy (PAD) claimed that this gave Cambodia de facto sovereignty over disputed territory immediately adjacent to the temple, and used this claim to launch large nationalist protests against the government of Somchai Wongsawat.

 After Abhisit rose to power, he appointed Kasit Piromya as foreign minister.
 Prior to his appointment, the former diplomat led PAD's anti-Cambodia protests.
 During PAD's siege and occupation of Suvarnabhumi Airport, Kasit reportedly said "I will use Hun Sen's blood to wash my feet," recalling the historic incident where King Naresuan of Siam did the same to King Barom Reachea IV of Cambodia.
 In a 2008 television interview, he called Cambodian Prime Minister Hun Sen "crazy", a "slave", and a "nak leng" (commonly translated as "gangster").
 After his appointment, he later wrote to Hun Sen, saying it was all a misunderstanding, and that "nak leng" actually meant "a person who is lionhearted, a courageous and magnanimous gentleman."

 In April 2009, fighting erupted between Thai and Cambodian troops near Preah Vihear.
 At least two Thai soldiers and two Cambodian soldiers were killed.
 The Cambodian government claimed its army had killed at least four Thai soldiers and captured 10 more, but the Thai government denied that any Thai soldiers were killed or injured.
 Both armies blamed the other for firing first and denied entering the other's territory.

 Fighting escalated in early-February 2011, when Thai forces allegedly used banned cluster munitions against Cambodian villages.
 Three Thais and eight Cambodians were killed and dozens of people wounded in the bloodiest border fighting in nearly two decades.
 As part of an ASEAN-brokered ceasefire deal, Thailand and Cambodia agreed on 22 February to allow unarmed military observers from Indonesia to be posted along their border.
 The Thai government later reneged on the agreement, refusing to allow foreigners into border areas.
 "There's a [bilateral] mechanism in place, so there's no need to run crying to ASEAN or the international community," Foreign Minister Kasit proclaimed.